alwz1/Sparkify/README.md

 ![hourly_churn](/images/hourly_churn_events.png)
 ![monthly_churn](/images/monthly_churn_events.png)

 We select the following as potential features for our model development and check the correlations to avoid multicollinearity.
-These correlations can be seen in the following heatmap.
+The absolute values of the correlation coefficients are shown in the following heatmap.
 We notice that `month` has the highest correlation coefficient of 0.27 with the label `churn_user`.
-This is not surprising since there are no churn users in September and December for the mini dataset. `days_since_registration` has the next highest correlation coefficient of 0.23 with `churn_user`.
+This is not surprising since there are no churn users in September and December for the mini dataset.
+`days_since_registration` has the next highest correlation coefficient of 0.23 with `churn_user`.

 ![features](/images/features.png)
 ![heatmap](/images/heatmap.png)